 The Annual Student Conference on Global Challenges, hosted by the Office of Global Engagement and Education Abroad since 2008, offers undergraduate and graduate students opportunities to share their research around a major global challenge theme such as, water, urban spaces, gender, and energy and the environment.
 The day-long program includes student panels, keynote speakers, and opportunities for networking.
 To learn more, visit the Global Engagement and Education Abroad website.

 Presenting at undergraduate research conferences provides you the opportunity to level up your presentation and communication skills.
 Applying for these opportunities gives you the chance to practice writing abstracts, and being accepted allows you to travel to another institution to present your work to peers within and outside of your discipline from across the region or even across the nation.
 Undergraduate Research & Enrichment Programs provides support for students presenting at multiple undergraduate research conferences.
-To learn more, read about some of the conferences our students attend.

 Have you published your research in a peer-reviewed journal or source during your time as an undergraduate researcher?
 Share with us, so we can share your achievement with the Drexel community!